 Our firm has handled many upcoding fraud cases involving unscrupulous primary care doctors and specialty doctors.
 Psychiatrists, ophthalmologists, dermatologists, orthopedists, pain management doctors, and wound care doctors may use incorrect codes to receive funding for more expensive services than were actually rendered.

 Examples of upcoding include billing for services which were never rendered or which were rendered unnecessarily, such as a full body CAT scan for a patient with a runny nose.
+It is especially easy for at-home caregivers to falsify the services they provided to at-home healthcare patients.
 Another type of upcoding is billing for doctor’s visits and reporting that they took longer than they actually did.
 Reporting a simple visit as a complex one could constitute upcoding in medical billing.

 Examples of Fraud & Abuse in Healthcare